pkopparla/ContainerizeSatimagePreview/README.md

 after adding files to be committed.
 It does some whitespaces checks and black standard linting.

+Sep 25 2021

+A minimal example is now working with `sam`.
+Try
+`sam build` followed by `sam local invoke`
+It will create an image preview for the local files stored under the download folder and upload to an S3 bucket named `testpushkarbucket`.
+More notes to follow.

 TBD:

 ---

 - Add a few more unit tests for when commands error out
 - Find an easy way to put this onto a Lambda function which is triggered by new scenes uploaded to the Landsat PDS bucket.
 Currently, the Docker image is quite huge at 1.6 GB.
-Some demo code for this already exists in this [repo](https://github.com/pkopparla/LandsatThumnails)
+Some demo code for this already exists in this [repo](https://github.com/pkopparla/LandsatThumnails).

 Acknowledgements: Thanks to Dr. Ameen Najjar for the idea to try this.
 I looked to this [repo](https://github.com/eoameen/landsat8_fetch_scene) as a reference.